harshbirajdar/ig-fact-checker/README.md

 # Fact Check for Instagram

+Built out of frustration.
+I kept hitting Instagram reels making specific health and factual claims — does this food actually have more protein, does cardio actually work this way — and having no easy way to verify them.
+Checking meant leaving the app, opening a diff app, doing the work myself.
+Enough friction that I never did it.
+I asked Instagram to build this natively.
+They didn’t.
+So I did.

 One-gesture fact-checker for Instagram reels and posts.
 Triggered from iOS's native share sheet; renders a verdict card in ~10 seconds.

 Originally built as a personal tool.
 Open-sourced so anyone can self-host their own instance — fork the repo, bring your own API keys, deploy to your own Google Cloud project, install the iOS Shortcut, and you're live.
 Docs below walk through each step.